luke-java-test/superdev-interview/README.md

     "groupByDimensions" : [
         "CAMPAIGN"]
 }
+Metrics it's required field and i should contain at least 1 element in array.
 Metrics deterime returned values;
 FilterParams determine filters on fields.
 GroupByDimensions determine on what fields we want to group by.
 It's automaticaly added to returned values.